HorizonLauncher/Client/CONTRIBUTING.md

     - If your changes are OS-dependent, or you suspect that there may be conflict in that regard, please make that clear.
     - Please don’t open a pull request that adds entirely new features or aesthetic - most of this will be decided by the UI team.
 PRs should extend or complement existing functionality.
 - Official releases will be reviewed by members of all teams, and confirmed to function properly on several different operating systems and desktop environments.
+- Any pull requests relating to the localization of the client will be closed.
+The [OneSky service](http://horizon.oneskyapp.com/collaboration/project?id=111884) must be used for localization.

 ## Comments
 - Any new functions ___must___ contain full Qt-style doxygen comments.
 See [here](http://www.stack.nl/~dimitri/doxygen/manual/docblocks.html#cppblock) and scroll down for an example.